wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSelectionConfiguration.md

 ## OPC UA data selection example

-The following is an example of valid OPC UA Data Selection configuration:
+The following is an example of valid OPC UA data selection configuration:

 ```json
 [